arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.opta-analog-expansion-plc-ide/content.md

 ![Set up local variable](assets/local-var-2.png)

-- In the main code editor add the following formula to convert the ADC raw reading to a voltage and store it in the `V_IN1` variable.
+- In the main code editor clear the default counter example and add the following formula to convert the ADC raw reading to a voltage and store it in the `V_IN1` variable.

 ```
 V_IN1 := IN1*10.0/65535.0;